A Better $state.reload for the AngularJS UI-Router

 enough, and did not introduce a noticeable delay in UI responsiveness.
 Finally,

-you'll note this does not use $state.reload()
+you'll note this does not use $state.reload().
+This is due to discovering

-that part of my problem is a known bug in $state.reload()
+that part of my problem is a known bug in $state.reload(),

 whereby state "resolve" configuration is not honored.